NSLS2/holoscan-framework/README.md

 python3 pipeline_preprocess.py
 ```

-Additional parameters can be passed to the holoscan script to streamline testing and deployment in different environments.
-For instance, to run the holoscan pipeline with a simulated stream (see below), one needs to change the default settings for eiger ip address and port.
-In addition, depending on the Simplon API version, the zmq messages can be encoded differently (json vs cbor) and message format can be passed as well:
+To test the holoscan pipeline in different environments, one can modify the `holoscan_config.yaml` file, or create another one, e.g. `holoscan_test_config.yaml`.
+A new config then must be passed to the script as an argument:
 ```
-python3 pipeline_ptycho.py --eiger_ip 0.0.0.0 --eiger_port 5555 -m cbor
+python3 pipeline_ptycho.py --config holoscan_test_config.yaml
 ```

 ## Profiling the pipeline with nsight systems